s4nchez/http-koans/README.md

 java -jar build/libs/http-koans-1.0-SNAPSHOT.jar
 ```

-Then use http://localhost:8000 to make your request
+Then use http://localhost:8000 to get started.